-Capability is calculated from existing data but can be used as a prediction of future performance.
-However, the capability results must come from an in-control process if the results are to be used to predict the process’s behavior in the future.
+Process capability is calculated from existing data but can be used as a prediction of future performance.
+However, the process capability analysis results must come from an in-control process if they are to be used to predict the process’s behavior in the future.
 The most commonly used measures of capability are Cp, Cpk, Pp, and Ppk.

 means that the process is showing primarily common cause variation